aisha-x/THM/Rooms/SOC Level 1/Phishing/Snapped Phish-ing Line.md

 ### Q3.What is the redirection URL to the phishing page for the individual Zoe Duncan? (defanged format)

-- open Zoe's email, save the html attachment and extract the md5 hash to search for this file in VirusTotal
+- Open Zoe's email, save the HTML attachment, and extract the MD5 hash to search for this file in VirusTotal

 ![Screenshot 2025-06-08 133145](https://github.com/user-attachments/assets/b2811903-cddd-4b24-aff2-6386d3374542)